 If you live in an area where there’s no cable or cellular internet, then satellite internet is your only option.
 There are three major satellite internet providers.
 HughesNet, Viasat, and Starlink.

-HughesNet and Viasat have been in the market for a long time.
-However, Starlink has started its services in the Northern US and Southern Canada.
-By the end of 2021, Starlink will have world coverage.
+Viasat and HughesNet have been in the market for a long time.
+However, Starlink started its service in 2020, and currently, they provide service in more than 20 countries.

 This article is the comparison between Starlink and HughesNet internet.